Kwangkee/Digital-Healthcare/Cuffless.md

 ## European Society of Hypertension
 - ARE COMMERCIAL CUFFLESS BLOOD PRESSURE DEVICES BEING VALIDATED?, https://journals.lww.com/jhypertension/Abstract/2022/06001/ARE_COMMERCIAL_CUFFLESS_BLOOD_PRESSURE_DEVICES.248.aspx
 - Cuffless blood pressure measuring devices: review and statement by the European Society of Hypertension Working Group on Blood Pressure Monitoring and Cardiovascular Variability, https://journals.lww.com/jhypertension/Fulltext/2022/08000/Cuffless_blood_pressure_measuring_devices__review.2.aspx
+  >Conclusion: Cuffless BP devices have considerable potential for changing the diagnosis and management of hypertension.
+However, fundamental questions regarding their accuracy, performance, and implementation need to be carefully addressed before they can be recommended for clinical use.
 - Cuffless blood pressure devices: the gap between patient acceptability and need for validation, https://journals.lww.com/jhypertension/Citation/2022/11000/Cuffless_blood_pressure_devices__the_gap_between.26.aspx
   >Although the role of cuffless devices is yet to be established in clinical practice, it is clear that patients express overwhelming preference for cuffless technology compared to classic cuff-based methods.